abhijitsarkar/feign/README.md

    * **Full regex support**: Mapping of requests to responses is only limited by your regex skills.
    * **Flexible content matching**: Match request body and return response based on hard-coded text, url resource (including file system URL), or classpath resource.
+   * **Delaying of response**: Want to simulate network delays or long-running I/O?
+Choose of the several delay options for all or individual responses.
+   * **Series of responses**: Specify multiple responses and Feign will loop through them in order.
+The series restarts from the beginning once exhausted.
    * **Recording of requests**: The request are saved in a backend data store and served on a platter using Spring Data REST.
 Just include the module `feign-persistence` in your build file.
 Feign ships with an embedded MongoDB but you can easily swap it out